Calendar of Events

 8. Intro to Informational Interviews - Now that you know what your interest are, it's time to find out more from someone that is already working in the field.
 Lisa Bohannan will help you figure out who to interview, how to prepare and what to expect.

-We introduce and let you play and explore easy tools for computer coding and animation.
+9. Intro to Animated FUN - We introduce and let you play and explore easy tools for computer coding and animation.
 In addition you will learn about occupations that use the kinds of transferable skills that are exploring in this workshop.
 You will have a chance to practice and play with computer coding and you will make your own short animated cartoon.

 All about Mac computers.
 Registration is required - to register and to get more information check this page on the LCC Media Arts site for dates and to register online.